All Stories

 The Five Rights are: the right drug, the right dose, the right time, the right route, and the right person.
 It is a tool to avoid errors with administering prescription medications that Tatevik relies on as a caregiver to the elderly.

-Even with the skills her experience and prior training afforded her, Tatevik says there was a lot she learned through IHSS+, like a holistic understanding of wellbeing.
+Even with the caregiving skills her experience and prior training afforded her, Tatevik says there was a lot she learned through IHSS+, like a holistic understanding of well-being.

 She says the knowledge she gained about nutrition and the perspective she gained about protecting the dignity and privacy of those in her care were eye-opening.